lemher6/IEEE-CIS-Timeline/README.md

   Instructions:

+  This application needs PHP7 or up to work properly.

   Download the IEEE-CIS-Timeline folder from this repository.
-  Open the IEEE-CIS-Timeline folder and open index.html with Chrome.
+  Open the IEEE-CIS-Timeline folder and open index.php with Chrome.
   Select the options.
   Close the web browser when you are done